(CNN)Here's a look at the life of Luiz Inacio Lula da Silva, former president of Brazil.

-April 19-May 19, 1980 - As one of the leaders of a metalworkers union strike, is arrested after police confront workers and held for thirty one days.
+April 19-May 19, 1980 - As one of the leaders of a metalworkers union strike, is arrested after police confront workers.
+He is held for 31 days.

-November 1982 - Comes in fourth in the gubernatorial race for the state of Sao Paolo.
+November 1982 - Comes in fourth in the gubernatorial race for the state of Sao Paulo.

 1983 - Helps found the Central Única dos Trabalhadores, a national trade union confederation.

 1986 - Elected to the Brazilian congress.